Erikslund Shopping Center

-Erikslund Shopping Center is a shopping center located next to highway E18 in Erikslund, Sweden.
-It opened in 2011 and was established by Ikano Retail Centres, with two anchor tenants on each end of the mall, IKEA and a City Gross supermarket.
+Erikslund Shopping Center is a shopping center located next to highway E18 in Västerås, Sweden.
+It opened in 2011 and was established by Ikano Retail Centres and currently owned by INGKA Centres, with two anchor tenants on each end of the mall, IKEA and a City Gross supermarket.
 The shopping center has 80 stores and a total retail floor area of 80,000 m2, with IKEA occupying almost half of the floor space.